MoleculeHub/MoleculeScreen/docs/src/index.md

 # MoleculeScreen.jl

-A Julia package for comprehensive molecular filtering and screening.
+A Julia package for molecular filtering and screening (both SMARTS and property-based).

 ## Installation